wsauret/Epic7-OCR-Script/README.md

     ``TESSDATA_PREFIX = r"C:\Program Files\Tesseract-OCR"``

-    Note: If you changed the install directory for tesseract, make sure the path to tesseract listed in these two lines is the same as the one you installed tesseract to!
+    Note: If you went against my advice and changed the install directory for tesseract, make sure to change the path to tesseract in these two lines to whereever your installed tesseract!

 7. Let's do a test run!
 Go to **Run > Run All Cells**.
 If you scroll down to the bottom of the window, you'll see a text progress indicator.
 When you see "JSON file finished!" you should see a new file on the lefthand side: "exported_gear.json".
 Double click that.
 If next to "items: []" it says "1 item" then the test run worked correctly.
 You can click the arrow to expand "items: []" if you want to see what the data looks like.